nora-zyy/CP3402_LearningJournal/week2/README.md

 ### Career/Employability/Learning Insights
-**Career/Employability:** Learn how to apply Joomla and how to use this software more smoothly.
+**Career/Employability:** Learn how to apply Joomla and Girdbox, then how to use this software more smoothly.
 In addition, I had a deeper understanding of webpage creation and page design by looking back at famous webpages before creating webpages.

 **Learning Insights:** Through independent study, I have learned how to acquire knowledge more effectively through the Internet, and that technology and proficiency have to be acquired together, and that a lack of practice can also lead to a decrease in the efficiency of making Joomla.
 In addition, it is due to independent study, so the ability to rationalize the learning and progress is also improved.